World Chefs: Silk Road journey of noodles, dumplings and family

 Q: So noodles really cross boundaries.

 A: Yes, they can assimilate into so many different cultures, that's what's so different.
-They have inserted themselves into the flavours and cultures of every place they went.
+They have inserted themselves into the flavors and cultures of every place they went.

 Samsa (Uzbek Baked Dumplings)